Steve Hogg Approved Fitter

 FITTING OPTIONS, PRICING & DETAILS

-Complete Fitting is designed for anyone who has issues of injury, discomfort or lack of performance on their existing bike.
-The session will typically last 4 -5 hours, including rider interview, off bike assessment, on bike assessment, changes to position, measurements of pre and post bike fitting positional parameters, cleat and shoe positioning, foot correction, and post fitting discussion.
-The fee for a Complete Fitting is $450.00.
-A post fit follow up session, if necessary, is included in the price of the original fit and can happen up to 8 weeks after the original fit date.
-Normally, a check up is a good idea to see how you have settled in to your new position.
-Equipment or supplies provided will incur charges as applicable (i.e.: stems, footbeds, bars, shims, wedges, cleat screws, etc).
-If you suspect that you may need a different option and have it already, please bring it with you.
+Comprehensive Fitting is designed for anyone who wants to improve their performance, have confidence in their position, has issues from injury or discomfort with their new or existing bike position and would like to know more about their functional imbalances.
+The session will typically last 5 hours, including rider interview, off bike functional assessment, on bike assessment, positional changes, measurements of pre and post bike fitting position, cleat positioning, foot correction, post fitting discussion.
+The fee for my Comprehensive Fitting is $495.00.
+A follow up session, when required, is included in the price of the original fit and can happen up to 8 weeks after the original fit date.
+Normally, a checkup is a good idea to see how you have settled in to your new position.
+Equipment or supplies provided will incur charges as applicable (i.e.: stems, footbeds, bars, shims, wedges, cleat screws, etc.).
+If you have components that you think may be useful, please bring them with you.
+Additional costs may be incurred when extra mechanical work is required (e.g.; retaping bars, cutting seat posts, drilling shoes, etc.)

-Hourly fit work can be done at $85.00/hr.
-This may apply to riders who have been fit in the past but have lingering issues that may need additional work, or feel their fit is “dialed” and are in for their yearly checkup.
+Hourly fit work can also be booked and priced accordingly.
+This service may apply to riders who have been fit by me in the past but have developed new issues or have made gains functionally and require some positional tweaks to accommodate these physical changes or are in for their yearly checkup.

-If you are not satisfied with your fit, and we are unable to resolve your issues on the bike with subsequent follow up appointments, I will refund your money.
-If after an appropriate adjustment time of 3-5 weeks during which the client follows my post fit recommendations, the client does not agree that I have done a satisfactory job of significantly improving their fit; I will refund the price of the fit not including the cost of parts and components.
+If you are not satisfied with my work, and I am unable to resolve your positional issues on the bike with subsequent follow up appointments, I will refund your money.
+If after an appropriate adaptation time of 2 – 4 weeks during which you follow my post fit recommendations, you do not agree that I have significantly improved your position; I will refund the price of the fitting and return your set up to it’s original position.

-Are provided but additional fees may apply (cutting fork steer tubes, seat masts, retaping handlebars, etc).
-We are not responsible for bolts or clamps that break or strip during adjustments..
+Are provided but additional fees may apply (cutting fork steer tubes, seat masts, re-taping handlebars, etc.).
+I am not responsible for bolts or clamps that break or strip during adjustments..

 Off The Bike vs On The Bike:

-Please keep in mind that there is a difference between “issues on the bike” and physical or structural issues which prevent an athlete from achieving optimal position, or from riding without pain or discomfort.
-Some of what a client brings to a fit may be out of the domain of my area of expertise and may require additional modalities to improve their function.
-I have a network of health care professionals in the area including a physical therapist, acupuncturist, osteopaths and massage therapists and may provide referrals.
-Have confidence that my methodology is not to dodge a bullet by sending you somewhere else, my intent is to work with integrity, help you get comfortable and fast on your bicycle, and help you to become more aware of your current limitations.
-This requires a holistic approach to the client.
+Please keep in mind that there is a difference between “issues on the bike” and physical or structural issues which prevent you from achieving an optimal position, or from riding without pain or discomfort.
+Your current functional limitations that a you bring to the session may be out of my area of expertise and will require diligent work off the bike to sort out.
+I have a network of health care professionals including physical therapists, acupuncturist, kinesiologist, osteopaths, massage therapists and personal trainers and am able to provide referrals.
+Have confidence that my methodology is to work with you and your current functional limitations and imbalances to achieve the best result possible.
+I work with honesty and integrity and I want you to be comfortable and efficient on your bicycle.
+This requires a holistic approach with each client.

 Post Fit Adaptation:

-You should expect an adjustment period of up to 3-5 weeks after your position changes are made.
-My advice is to ride as often as possible for the first 3 weeks but at low to moderate intensities only.
-A heart rate of no higher than 75% of your maximum is ideal.
+You should expect an adjustment period of up to 2 – 4 weeks (individual adaptation varies) after your position changes are made.
+My advice is to ride as often as possible for the first 2- 3 weeks but at low to moderate intensities only.
 This means no racing, no hard efforts, and stay away from steep hills.
-From the fourth week onwards, ride as hard as you feel the need.
+If in doubt back off your intensity.
+From the fourth week onward, ride as hard as you feel the need.
 Remember: Your body adapts far faster and with less discomfort when subjected to moderate loads.
 Be sensible, understand that even if your new cycling position is superior to your previous one, you may go slower and experience soreness initially as part of your adaptation.
-If you are a high volume rider or have been cycling for many years, thousands of pedal strokes have contributed to neural programming which has been ingrained in to your movement patterns, and it may take time to find fluidity and efficiency in your new position as those pathways are reprogrammed.
-Your short term performance may be compromised as a result of changes made to your position.
-If you are in competition season when your fitting takes place and have concerns, please call to discuss.
+If you are a high volume rider or have been cycling for many years, thousands of pedal strokes have contributed to neural programming which has been ingrained in to your movement patterns, and it will take time to find fluidity and efficiency in your new position as those pathways are reprogrammed.
+Be patient as your performance may be compromised.
+If you are in competition season when your fitting takes place and have concerns, please contact me to discuss.

 Please Bring With You: